About the Artwork

 Member Discounts

-As always, members will receive their discount for all transactions processed through our Art on Demand Store.
-Simply enter your member id during the checkout process and your discount will be applied.
+As always, members will receive their discount for all transactions processed through our Custom Prints store.
+Simply enter your Member ID during the checkout process and your discount will be applied.